 We have learned through the events of 2020 that any business can be affected by elements completely outside of its control and a lot of it has to do with supply.
-That is why it is so crucial to have a solid supply chain and adequate safety stock at all times.
+That is why it is so crucial to have a solid supply chain and adequate safety stock level at all times.
 While figuring out the details around how much safety stock is too much or not enough can be a daunting task due to the drain it puts on capital; the protection it creates for your business is worth it.

 A strategic supply chain management system is the foundation for successful e-commerce or product-based stores.
 Implementing this system will cut down on operational costs, increase capital, maintain business continuity, and also improve customer satisfaction.
 The last thing you want to deal with is delayed shipping due to low stock levels, leading to lost sales and revenue.
 Using the right tools and fulfillment provider can offer you the data to ensure that safety levels are always at a sufficient level reduces this risk tremendously.